 The Labour Code of Georgia has established a “Tripartite Social Partnership Commission”, composed by members of the Government of Georgia and representatives of employers’ associations and workers’ associations operating in various industries across the country.
 Each party shall have six members who can represent the various organizations.
 The decision on admitting representatives of such organizations is made by the Chairperson.
 The Statute of the Tripartite Social Partnership Commission (TSPC) was adopted by Georgian Government’s Decree N258 of 7 October 2013.
 The committee meets on quarterly bases and additionally in necessary.

-The Ministry of Labour, Health and Social Affairs of Georgia undertook concrete steps for elaboration of special mechanism in order to ensure inspection of working conditions at workplaces.
+The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia undertook concrete steps for elaboration of special mechanism in order to ensure inspection of working conditions at workplaces.
 The mechanism will be equipped with corresponding administrative and executive rights and will be in charge to introduce gradually the International Labour Organization’s standards.
 The Labour Conditions Inspection Department was established under MoLHSA according GoG’s Resolution N 81 designating March 2, 2015.
-In March 2018, Law of Georgia on “Occupational Safety” was adopted.
+In February 2019, Organic Law of Georgia on “Occupational Safety” was adopted,

-Georgia has ratified and implemented 17 ILO Conventions, among them all eight core conventions.
+Georgia has ratified and implemented 18 ILO Conventions, among them all eight core conventions.
 In 2006 Georgia ratified the Social Charter of the Council of Europe, which essentially is a document concentrated on the worker rights.
 In last two years the Tripartite Social Partnership Commission made several crucial decisions.
 A roster of labour mediators was approved, ILO Convention N144 on Tripartite Consultation (International Labour Standards) was ratified on November2, 2017.

-In order to ensure that all national or international commitments in labour and employment sphere are met, the Government of Georgia is working on the labour market strategy and action plan 2019-2023.
+In order to ensure that all national or international commitments in labour and employment sphere are met, the Government of Georgia adopted a National Strategy of Labour and Employment Policy 2019-2023 and its Action Plan 2019-2021

 In summary, the Government of Georgia expresses its genuine political assurance to address the issues regarding fundamental labour standards and its goal to bring its labour laws to a higher level of compliance with the international labour conventions and best practices.